About ECVA

 To fulfill its mission to the broadest community possible, ECVA produces and maintains an online resource center at www.ecva.org that is open to all visitors.
 Its many offerings include curated art exhibitions and

 The Artists Registry, a community of individuals and groups who work at the intersections of art and faith.
 Registry members include artists, clergy, musicians, cathedrals, and congregational art groups.
-An e-newsletter provides inspiration, artist profiles, and news of calls and exhibitions.
+An e-newsletter provides news of calls and exhibitions.